Pendal Group Ltd Has $1.33 Million Stock Position in HCA Healthcare, Inc. (NYSE:HCA)

 Pendal Group Ltd raised its holdings in HCA Healthcare, Inc. (NYSE:HCA – Get Rating) by 22.9% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,301 shares of the company’s stock after buying an additional 986 shares during the quarter.
 Pendal Group Ltd’s holdings in HCA Healthcare were worth $1,328,000 at the end of the most recent quarter.

-Several other large investors have also recently made changes to their positions in the company.
-Spire Wealth Management grew its holdings in shares of HCA Healthcare by 14.5% during the 4th quarter.
-Spire Wealth Management now owns 315 shares of the company’s stock worth $81,000 after purchasing an additional 40 shares in the last quarter.
-Arlington Partners LLC grew its holdings in shares of HCA Healthcare by 1.7% during the 4th quarter.
-Arlington Partners LLC now owns 2,399 shares of the company’s stock worth $616,000 after purchasing an additional 41 shares in the last quarter.
-Cahaba Wealth Management Inc. grew its holdings in shares of HCA Healthcare by 0.6% during the 4th quarter.
-Cahaba Wealth Management Inc. now owns 7,040 shares of the company’s stock worth $1,809,000 after purchasing an additional 43 shares in the last quarter.
-Coastal Investment Advisors Inc. grew its holdings in shares of HCA Healthcare by 3.0% during the 4th quarter.
-Coastal Investment Advisors Inc. now owns 1,617 shares of the company’s stock worth $415,000 after purchasing an additional 47 shares in the last quarter.
-Finally, Ellevest Inc. boosted its stake in HCA Healthcare by 33.6% in the 1st quarter.
-Ellevest Inc. now owns 187 shares of the company’s stock valued at $47,000 after buying an additional 47 shares in the last quarter.
-67.87% of the stock is currently owned by institutional investors.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in the business.
+Norges Bank acquired a new stake in shares of HCA Healthcare during the 4th quarter worth approximately $596,396,000.
+Sanders Capital LLC grew its holdings in shares of HCA Healthcare by 16.9% during the 4th quarter.
+Sanders Capital LLC now owns 9,448,037 shares of the company’s stock worth $2,650,774,000 after purchasing an additional 1,365,582 shares in the last quarter.
+TD Asset Management Inc. grew its holdings in shares of HCA Healthcare by 60.9% during the 4th quarter.
+TD Asset Management Inc. now owns 849,594 shares of the company’s stock worth $218,278,000 after purchasing an additional 321,524 shares in the last quarter.
+Renaissance Technologies LLC acquired a new stake in HCA Healthcare in the 4th quarter valued at $81,546,000.
+Finally, BlackRock Inc. boosted its stake in HCA Healthcare by 1.9% in the 4th quarter.
+BlackRock Inc. now owns 16,377,032 shares of the company’s stock valued at $4,207,588,000 after buying an additional 313,091 shares in the last quarter.
+67.87% of the stock is currently owned by hedge funds and other institutional investors.

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 30th.
-Stockholders of record on Thursday, June 16th were given a dividend of $0.56 per share.
-The ex-dividend date was Wednesday, June 15th.
-This represents a $2.24 annualized dividend and a dividend yield of 1.28%.
-HCA Healthcare’s dividend payout ratio is currently 10.54%.

 Several analysts recently commented on HCA shares.
-Citigroup decreased their price target on HCA Healthcare from $277.00 to $254.00 and set a “buy” rating on the stock in a research note on Monday, April 25th.
-UBS Group cut their price objective on HCA Healthcare from $289.00 to $241.00 and set a “buy” rating for the company in a research report on Tuesday, April 26th.
-Cowen cut their price objective on HCA Healthcare from $265.00 to $241.00 in a research report on Monday, April 25th.
-Cowen cut their price objective on HCA Healthcare from $265.00 to $241.00 in a research report on Monday, April 25th.
-Finally, StockNews.com downgraded HCA Healthcare from a “strong-buy” rating to a “buy” rating in a research report on Monday, April 25th.
+Truist Financial decreased their price target on HCA Healthcare from $310.00 to $250.00 and set a “buy” rating on the stock in a research note on Monday, April 25th.
+Deutsche Bank Aktiengesellschaft cut their price objective on HCA Healthcare from $306.00 to $200.00 and set a “buy” rating for the company in a research report on Thursday.
+BMO Capital Markets downgraded HCA Healthcare from a “market perform” rating to an “underperform” rating and cut their price objective for the company from $233.00 to $160.00 in a research report on Wednesday.
+Jefferies Financial Group cut their price objective on HCA Healthcare from $310.00 to $275.00 in a research report on Monday, April 25th.
+Finally, Cowen dropped their target price on HCA Healthcare from $265.00 to $241.00 in a research report on Monday, April 25th.
 One research analyst has rated the stock with a sell rating, four have issued a hold rating and eighteen have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus target price of $246.95.

-In related news, SVP Michael R. Mcalevey bought 1,110 shares of the company’s stock in a transaction that occurred on Friday, April 29th.
-The shares were acquired at an average price of $218.56 per share, for a total transaction of $242,601.60.
-Following the completion of the acquisition, the senior vice president now owns 1,110 shares of the company’s stock, valued at approximately $242,601.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, SVP Kathleen M. Whalen sold 500 shares of the company’s stock in a transaction dated Tuesday, May 3rd.
-The stock was sold at an average price of $215.38, for a total value of $107,690.00.
-Following the sale, the senior vice president now owns 11,373 shares in the company, valued at approximately $2,449,516.74.
-The disclosure for this sale can be found here.
-Insiders have bought 91,370 shares of company stock valued at $19,373,375 over the last ninety days.
-1.50% of the stock is owned by insiders.
+HCA Healthcare (NYSE:HCA – Get Rating) last posted its quarterly earnings data on Friday, April 22nd.
+The company reported $4.12 earnings per share for the quarter, missing the consensus estimate of $4.27 by ($0.15).
+HCA Healthcare had a return on equity of 405.72% and a net margin of 11.40%.
+The firm had revenue of $14.95 billion for the quarter, compared to analyst estimates of $14.72 billion.
+During the same period in the prior year, the company earned $4.14 earnings per share.
+The firm’s quarterly revenue was up 6.9% on a year-over-year basis.
+Equities analysts expect that HCA Healthcare, Inc. will post 16.95 EPS for the current year.

+The business also recently announced a quarterly dividend, which was paid on Thursday, June 30th.
+Investors of record on Thursday, June 16th were issued a dividend of $0.56 per share.
+The ex-dividend date was Wednesday, June 15th.
+This represents a $2.24 annualized dividend and a yield of 1.28%.
+HCA Healthcare’s payout ratio is presently 10.54%.

 HCA Healthcare Profile (Get Rating)